surfer-rfid/surfer-rfid.github.io/index.md

 Software-defined systems are advantageous over systems comprised of hardened ASICs in terms of flexibility, and often in terms of economic considerations.

+# Economical

+Publicly accessible application-specific integrated circuits (ASICs) can often be expensive.
+With the advent of low-cost flexible radio ICs and FPGAs, building systems which previously required such ASICs now becomes attractive to do so in a software-defined manner.

+The core of the S.U.R.F.E.R. design consists of a flexible radio integrated circuit (IC), a transmit (TX) cancellation network, and an FPGA that all together costs about $9 USD in bulk.
+Comparable setups using specialized UHF RFID reader ASICs can cost 2.5x-5x this amount.
+The S.U.R.F.E.R. core design can also be controlled by a low-cost ARM Cortex-M0 MCU with 256kB of flash memory.

 # Flexibility